 What motherboard do I have? if you have this question in your mind and you want to check it without opening the case of the desktop or laptop, then this guide would be helpful.
 The motherboard is the main part of the computer on which all the other components are connected.
-If you have forgot which motherboard you installed in your computer or you are just curious about how to check the motherboard model, it is very easy to do so in Windows Operating System.
+If you have forgotten which motherboard you installed in your computer or you are just curious about how to check the model number, it is very easy to do so in Windows Operating System.

 You may want to know the model to note down and to keep it if you need to contact tech support, to update drivers or even if you want to sell your computer and want to tell your buyer about it.
 If you have the documentation that came with your computer, you can also check that but in case you don’t have that, you can follow the below three easy methods.

 These methods will work on most of the Windows OS versions like Windows 10, 8.1 and Server Operating Systems.

 Through Windows Command Prompt

 1. Open the Windows Start Menu or Start Screen and type “Command Prompt” on the search bar.

 2. Open “Command Prompt” from the search results.